sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 - Our friends over at Sourcegraph already have LSP support
 - We gave them access to the Sorbet sourcecode and they took our webasm pipeline and exposed our `--lsp` mode and magically it worked!

 ---

+### Background

+### State of Sorbet at Stripe

+# The Road to Open Source

+---

+## Ruby 3 will have Types!

+- We are very happy to be a part of its development
+- See Matz’s, Satourosan’s and Endosan’s talks
+- Will not have inline definitions
+- Will have have side `.rbi` files
+- Close to but not quite Ruby format
+- Sorbet will understand both `.rbi` formats

+---